anchat1990/gitpitch/PITCHME.md

 Note:
-demo* sha1 of the merge commits vs rebased commits then * see reflog to reset * show log `git log --graph --oneline --all` * rerere
+demo* sha1 of the merge commits vs rebased commits then * see reflog to reset * show log `git log --graph --oneline --all` * rerere who else gets a bit anxious when they see this message?

 ---